alxrem/terraform-provider-jsonnet/README.md

 ### Argument Reference

-The following arguments are supported in the provider block:
+The following argument is supported in the provider block:

-* `jsonnet_bin` &mdash; (Optional) Path to the jsonnet interpreter binary.
-Default value is `jsonnet`, so plugin just locates interpreter using `$PATH` environment variable.
 * `jsonnet_path` &mdash; (Optional) Array of paths used to search additional Jsonnet libraries.

 ## jsonnet_file data source